-What I loved about the Vegas restaurant is they had recreated the red/blue kitchen divide so it looks like you’re dinning on the show.
+I loved the Vegas restaurant because they had recreated the red/blue kitchen divide, so it looks like you’re dining on the show.

-If you also want to dine at Hell’s Kitchen in Las Vegas do make sure to book in advance to save disappointed.
-If you try and book on the night you may have to wait until 10pm to get a table!
+If you also want to dine at Hell’s Kitchen in Las Vegas, do make sure to book in advance to save disappointment.
+If you try and book on the night, you may have to wait until 10 pm to get a table!

 I would recommend trying to book 2-3 weeks in advance if you can.

 Pierre Gagnaire’s only restaurant in the US is located at the Waldorf Astoria.
 Widely considered one of the best places to eat in Las Vegas, Twist is a stylish restaurant that is perfect for a special occasion or a rare visit to the City of Lights.